Tambiebarango/lendesk_submission/README.md

 2. Store this dump file in a remote location
 3. On data loss, retrieve the backed up data from backup dump.

+### Limitations

+- Race conditions: In order to enforce the uniqueness of primary keys (`#{Model}-{record.pk}`) even in the event of a race condition, I have wrapped every transaction that creates a record in redis in a redis transaction.
+This will ensure that whilst writing to redis, redis doesn't accept any other requests.
+This has the potential to slow down the application; however, it's a risk worth taking to preserve uniqueness of primary keys.

 ## API Documentation